The action principle for equilibrium thermodynamics: Lagrangian 1-form structure and path-independent feature

+We note here that, actually, the action functional \eqref{US} is a change of the internal energy along the path $\Gamma$.
+Moreover, if one recalls the standard Lagrangian for a point particle $L(\frac{dq}{dt},q,t)=p\frac{dq}{dt}-H(p,q)$, we find that, for the Lagrangian \eqref{LV}, $T$ plays a role of the momentum variable, $S$ is nothing but a coordinate variable, $V$ will be treated as a time variable and $P(T,S)$ can be viewed as the Hamiltonian.
+Moreover, the function $P(T,S)$ associated with the Lagrangian in \eqref{LV} can defined on the projection plane $T-S$, shown in figure \ref{phaseS}.
+The trajectory on this plane can be treated as a projection of the curve $\mathscr{E}_\Gamma$.
+Similarly, for the Lagrangian \eqref{LS}, $P$ is treated as a momentum variable, $V$ is a coordinate variable, $S$ is a time variable and $T(P,V)$ can be viewed as the Hamiltonian, see also figure \ref{phaseS}.

-To capture the exactness feature, see \cite{Yookong1,Yookong2}, we consider the variation with respect to independent variables as follows: $V\rightarrow V+\delta V $ and $S\rightarrow S+\delta S $ resulting in a new path $\Gamma'$ with the same end points, see figure \ref{F2}.
+\\ To capture the exactness feature, see appendix, we consider the variation with respect to independent variables as follows: $V\rightarrow V+\delta V $ and $S\rightarrow S+\delta S $ resulting in a new path $\Gamma'$ with the same end-points, see figure \ref{F2}.

 \\ A new action is given by

 Integrating by parts the last two terms, \eqref{U4} becomes